-Regeneration Areas

-- To promote and facilitate the transformation of Strategic Development and Regeneration Areas (SDRAs) in the city, as a key policy priority and opportunity to improve the CEE19 attractiveness and competitiveness of the city, including by promoting high-quality private and public investment and by seeking European Union funding to support regeneration initiatives, for the benefit of residents, employees and visitors.
-Vacant Sites (i) To engage in the 'active land management' of vacant sites and properties including those owned by Dublin City Council. (ii) To engage proactively with land-owners, potential developers high quality re-development of such vacant sites.
-CEE20 (iii) To encourage and facilitate the rehabilitation and use of vacant and under-utilised buildings, including their upper floors. (iv) To promote and facilitate the use, including the temporary - range of enterprise including cultural uses.
+It is the Policy of Dublin City Council: CEE19 Regeneration Areas To promote and facilitate the transformation of Strategic Development and Regeneration Areas (SDRAs) in the city, as a key policy priority and opportunity to improve the attractiveness and competitiveness of the city, including by promoting high-quality private and public investment and by seeking European Union funding to support regeneration initiatives, for the benefit of residents, employees and visitors.
+CEE20 Vacant Sites (i) To engage in the 'active land management' of vacant sites and properties including those owned by Dublin City Council. (ii) To engage proactively with land-owners, potential developers and investors with the objective of encouraging the early and high quality redevelopment of such vacant sites. (iii) To encourage and facilitate the rehabilitation and use of vacant and under-utilised buildings, including their upper floors. (iv) To promote and facilitate the use, including the temporary use, of vacant commercial space and vacant sites, for a wide range of enterprise including cultural uses.